How It Works

 </Step>

-Paste the Figma component URL and describe the states, variants, or behaviors you want documented.
+Point the skill at the component `.md` and describe the states, variants, behaviors, or render destination you want documented.

 </Step>